spraveena/spraveena/README.md

 ### Research Background

 I am currently a doctoral student at [CAANLab](https://caanlab.ca) in Memorial University of Newfoundland working on exploring how different musical timbres are encoded in physiological signals under the supervision of Ben Zendel.
-I previously completed my BEng in [Computer Science in Nanyang Technological University (NTU)](https://www.ntu.edu.sg/scse) in 2015 where I explored using Machine Learning to detect ADHD on MRI scans.
+I previously completed my BEng in [Computer Science in Nanyang Technological University (NTU)](https://www.ntu.edu.sg/scse) in 2015.

 ### I can be reached at:
 [Email](psatkunaraja@mun.ca)<br>